julacosta9/Time-Saver-for-YouTube-Browser-Extension/README.md

 ![Extension Screenshot - Example of Custom Playback Speed](https://i.imgur.com/VQKNah2.png "Extension Screenshot - Example of Custom Playback Speed")

 ## How To Install the Extension
+1. Download the zip file and unzip it
-1. Open Chrome > click the menu button in the top-right > click Settings
+2. Open Chrome > click the menu button in the top-right > click Settings
-2. Click Extensions in the left navigation bar
+3. Click Extensions in the left navigation bar
-3. Click 'Developer mode' button in the top-right
+4. Click 'Developer mode' button in the top-right
-4. Click 'Load unpacked'
+5. Click 'Load unpacked'
-5. Select the 'youtube-time-save-chrome-extension' folder.
+6. Select the unzipped folder.
 NOTE: select the actual folder, not any files within it.
-6. Go to Youtube and try it out :D
+7. Go to Youtube and try it out :D